 This is one area where we have, generally, tried to take care of our educators.
 A public pension is a nice benefit.
 However, it should not replace financial planning.

 Funding levels are very low in many states and pensions are constantly under scrutiny.
 In other states, the pension challenges have been dealt with by introducing new or reduced tiers of benefit.
-In my current district, the pension benefit is far closer to a pure 401k than the golden defined benefit systems that many educators anticipate.
+In my current district, the teacher pension benefit is far closer to a pure 401k than the golden defined benefit systems that many educators anticipate.
 I truly fear for our young educators coming out and counting on a pension.

 This blind trust in pensions also keeps many from thinking they have to save anything.
 Even if this were true, no one should be forced to wear golden handcuffs.
 Of course, no pension is a replacement for savings.
 How to factor a pension into financial independence planning is a whole separate post.